csbg/Hands-on-Biomedical-Data/setup_PersonalLaptops.md

 download.file("https://github.com/csbg/Hands-on-Biomedical-Data/raw/main/data/gmap.RDS", "gmap.RDS")
 ```

-## Differences to Ricarda-based instructions
-- Do not define `.libPaths("/home/handson/R/x86_64-pc-linux-gnu-library/4.0/")`, which is the path on Ricarda where packages are installed.
+## Notes
-- Define the paths for data (like `readRDS("/home/handson/data/data.RDS")`) based on the path on your machine.
-On your machine, you have to specify a the path `/home/handson/data/` to the path on your computer.
+- Define the paths for data (like `readRDS("data.RDS")`) based on the path on your computer (for example: readRDS("/home/nfortelny/Desktop/HandsOn/data.RDS")).
-- If you the files can be found but not read by `readRDS()`, you may need to install them manyally from this link: https://github.com/csbg/Hands-on-Biomedical-Data/tree/main/data.
+- If you the files can be found but not read by `readRDS()`, you may need to download them manually from this link: https://github.com/csbg/Hands-on-Biomedical-Data/tree/main/data.
+(Manually means to click on them and then click on "download".)
 - Specific commands may differ, based on which packages you install.
-This will likely only affect more recent packages (like `gemma.R`).
+This will most likely only affect very recent packages (like `gemma.R`) - if at all.

+## Start exercises
+You are now ready to start the exercises.